Performance Ensembles: 140 series

 University Chorus is open to all students as well as members of the staff, faculty, and university community.

-Singers auditioning for University Chorus and/or Chamber Chorus are expected to bring a song of their choice.
-You must have a song in mind.
-You may bring a piece to sing a cappella.
-You may also bring a pre-recorded accompaniment or bring your own accompanist.
-After you sing your prepared piece, we will take you through a series of vocalises to determine your range and a series of exercises to determine your musical ear and musicianship skills.
+During the ten minute one-on-one audition session, singers auditioning for University Chorus will be asked to vocalize and sing scales with the director to demonstrate their range.
+Singers may be asked to read one or more short sight reading excerpts to determine musical ear and sight reading skill.
 We will evaluate all of your skills as a composite.
 Sometimes singers with excellent ears and a pleasant voice but less developed sight-reading are accepted.
 Sometimes singers with excellent musicianship skills but less vocal experience are accepted.
 Whatever your level of skill, we will help you find a singing home on campus either in University Chorus, Chamber Chorus, or in other choirs at Cal.

 University Wind Ensemble: Music 142

-Auditions for Fall semester 2013 will be held January 21-24.
-Information and sign up sheets are posted outside rooom 43 Cesar Chavez.
+Auditions for Fall semester 2016 will be held August 22-26, 2016.
+Information and sign up sheets are posted outside room 43 Cesar Chavez.
+Call (510) 643-9644 or stop by Room 43 César Chavez Center to schedule an audition.
 Students auditioning for Wind Ensemble will be asked to play 2-3 scales, a 2-3 minute prepared piece, and sight-read.
-Call (510) 643-9644 or stop by Room 43 César Chavez Center to schedule an audition.

 Please note that Music 150 courses are open to Music Majors only and an audition is required.
 All students, both new and returning, who want to enroll in Music 150 must fill out the online application.
 Auditions take place at the very beginning of each semester.
 Details are below: